chivandikwa/gatsby-casper/src/content/react-ts-standards.md

 ✅ **DO** use the most specific assertions, these give the most specific and useful failure messages as well.
 If there is an assertion call for it, avoid the alternative of a more generic assertion with added logic in it.

 ⛔ **DO NOT** suppress linting rules, these are in place for a reason.
-Do consult other developers before suppressing rules, whether for specific code lines, files or entire workspace
+Do consult other developers before suppressing rules, whether for specific code lines, files, or entire workspace

-⛔ **DO NOT** write tests with a multiple responsibilities, instead a test should have a single focus.
+⛔ **DO NOT** write tests with multiple responsibilities, instead a test should have a single focus.
 Multiple unrelated assertions are a red flag.

 ⛔ **DO NOT** use `ReactTestUtils`.
 Use `React Testing Library` which is designed to enable and encourage writing tests that use your components as the end users would. `ReactTestUtils` has features like mocking elements, which do not simulate how a user would use the components and encourages very bad and brittle testing patterns.